BuildingLogiX/DataLynX/docs/reference/terminology.md

 - **System Settings**: Configuration, logs, backups, and diagnostics
 - **User Management**: Accounts, roles, and permissions

-The Explorer is the primary navigation tool for accessing all DataLynX features.
+The eXplorer is the primary navigation tool for accessing all DataLynX features.

 **Top-Level Structure:**
 ```